-When shopping for web hosting services for your small business, you have multiple options.
-Two of the most commonly offered web hosting technologies are shared hosting and dedicated hosting.
-While they’re both readily available from most hosting companies, they’re very different technologies and come at very different prices.
+You have multiple options when shopping for web hosting services for your small business.
+Two of the most commonly offered technologies are shared and dedicated hosting.
+Both are readily available from most hosting companies, but prices vary.

-- Shared hosting is one of the most popular types of web hosting available today and is ideal for smaller sites that don’t get a huge amount of traffic.
+- Shared hosting, one of the most popular types of web hosting available, is ideal for smaller sites that don’t get a huge amount of traffic.

-- Dedicated servers provide you with full control over advanced web servers so you can configure them in whatever way you want.
+- Dedicated servers provide full control over advanced web servers; you can configure them in any way.

-- It’s important to not only choose the right type of web hosting but also the right web hosting services company to work with.
+- Choosing the right type of web hosting and the correct company to work with is important.

 Shared hosting is one of the most popular and affordable types of web hosting available.
-When hosting with this technology, the hosting company sets up a powerful web server and uses software to create multiple different accounts, one for each customer who is using that server.
-Each customer has exclusive access to the files and information on their account so that it’s all secure.
+The hosting company sets up a powerful web server and uses software to create multiple accounts — one for each customer using that server.
+Each customer has exclusive access to the files and information on their account, so it’s all secure.

-Shared hosting has helped to make it economical for small websites to exist for decades now.
-The fact that individuals and businesses can have access to a great web hosting server for a few dollars per month for a basic package puts the ability to run a good website within reach of everyone.
-There are many great reasons why shared hosting is the ideal option for many situations, including:
+For decades, shared hosting has made it economical for small websites to exist.
+Individuals and businesses can access a solid web hosting server for a few dollars per month for a basic package.
+It is the ideal option for many situations, including:

-- Affordability: Shared hosting is almost always going to be the cheapest option out there.
-Despite its low price, however, the services provided are still typically very good.
+- Affordability: Shared hosting is almost always the cheapest option.
+However, the services provided are still typically good despite their low price.

-- Easy to use: The hosting company can have your web environment set up automatically as soon as you purchase the service.
-This means you can start building your website in just minutes.
+- Easy to use: The hosting company can set up your web environment automatically as soon as you purchase the service.
+You can start building your website in just minutes.

-- Efficient use of technology: Having a large number of websites running on one server is a very efficient way to use the server’s resources.
-Since each website gets visitors at different times, the server can handle all the requests easily.
+- Efficient use of technology: Having many websites running on one server is an efficient way to use the server’s resources.
+Since each website gets visitors at different times, the server can easily handle all the requests.

-While shared hosting is a great option for many situations, it isn’t always going to be the best option.
-There are some disadvantages to shared hosting, especially when compared to a dedicated server.
+While shared hosting is reliable for many situations, it isn’t always the best option, especially when compared to a dedicated server.
 Review the following downsides to shared hosting to make sure you’re aware of them:

 - Growth limitations: If your site gets too large or has too much traffic, the shared server can no longer support it.
-At this point, the hosting company likely requires that you upgrade to a good virtual private service (VPS) hosting package or even a dedicated server.
+At this point, the hosting company will likely require you to upgrade to a good virtual private service (VPS) hosting package or even a dedicated server.
 Fortunately, a site has to get quite large or busy before this becomes an issue.

-- Quality concerns: You need to make sure you’re choosing a top-rated hosting company when using shared hosting.
-There are a large number of discount hosting providers that cut corners, resulting in a poor-quality hosting experience.
+- Quality concerns: Choose a top-rated hosting company when using shared hosting.
+Many discount hosting providers cut corners, resulting in a poor-quality hosting experience.

 What Is Dedicated Hosting?

 Dedicated hosting is when a single customer is given full access to and control over a single web server.
-All of the system resources on that server are used exclusively for one customer.
+All system resources on that server are used exclusively for one customer.
 While this type of hosting is most commonly used for larger websites or sites that get a lot of traffic, that isn’t always the case.
-Some people with smaller sites choose a basic dedicated hosting package because they like being able to have full control over the server.
+Some people with smaller sites choose a basic dedicated hosting package because they like having full control over the server.

-If you want to be the only customer using your server, dedicated hosting is the way to go.
-There are many great advantages to using a dedicated server, including these:
+Dedicated hosting is the way to go if you want to be the only customer using your server.
+There are many advantages to using a dedicated server, including these:

-- Full control: Since you’re the only customer using a server, you can have full control over every aspect of it.
-You can choose the operating system, the software installed, and much more.
+- Full control: Since you’re the only customer using a server, you can have full control over every aspect.
+You can choose the operating system, installed software, and more.

-- Exclusive access to resources: You won’t be sharing the system resources with any other customers.
+- Exclusive access to resources: You won’t share the system resources with other customers.
 This means you don’t need to worry about your site slowing down due to the actions of another website.
-It’s also great for planning for your future needs.
+It’s also ideal for planning for your future needs.

-- Plenty of price points: While dedicated servers almost always are more expensive than shared hosting, there’s a huge range of price points.
-If you don’t need a powerful server, you can often find hosting companies that offer older hardware at a very affordable price.
-On the higher end of things, you can spend hundreds or thousands of dollars per month to get premium dedicated hosting.
+- Plenty of price points: While dedicated servers are almost always more expensive than shared hosting, there’s a huge range of price points.
+If you don’t need a powerful server, you can often find hosting companies with older hardware at an affordable price.
+On the higher end, you can spend hundreds or thousands of dollars monthly to get premium dedicated hosting.

 - Cost: Dedicated servers are usually a lot more expensive than shared hosting.
-Even a basic entry-level dedicated server usually is $50 or more per month, compared to just a few dollars per month for an entry-level shared hosting account.
+Even a basic entry-level dedicated server usually costs $50 or more per month, compared to just a few dollars for an entry-level shared hosting account.

 - Points of failure: If you’re running your website on one dedicated server, a hardware failure can quickly take you offline.
 While hardware failures are rare, they’re something to be aware of.

-- Complicated: If you want full control of the web server you’re using, you need to know how to manage the environment.
-This means you need to have someone who has experience with running a web server.
-You can also pay for managed dedicated hosting from your web hosting provider, but that typically costs extra.
+- Complicated: If you want full control of the web server, you must know how to manage the environment and have web server experience.
+Also, you can pay for managed dedicated hosting from your web hosting provider, but that typically costs extra.

-How To Choose the Best Type of Hosting for Your Business
+How Do You Choose the Best Type of Hosting for Your Business?

-Both shared hosting and dedicated hosting are great options to consider.
-Taking the time to figure out which one is going to be best for your business doesn’t have to be too difficult.
+Both shared and dedicated hosting are excellent options to consider.
+Determining the best for your business doesn’t have to be too difficult.
 Since shared and dedicated servers are so different in their features, most small businesses have no trouble deciding which one to use.

-If you still aren’t sure, it may help you to know that the vast majority of small businesses don’t use a dedicated server for their hosting.
-Shared hosting is the most common option, and a VPS is the second most commonly used type of hosting for small businesses.
+If you still aren’t sure, it may help you to know most small businesses don’t use a dedicated server for their hosting.
+Shared hosting is the most popular option, and a VPS is the second most commonly used type of hosting for small businesses.